fieldtrip/website/development/git.md

 ## Summary of the development workflow

-We use git (the software) and github.com (the website, see below) in combination with a [Forking Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows#forking-workflow) for the development of teh code, and for maintenance of the documentation on gthe website.
+We use git (the software) and github.com (the website, see below) in combination with a [Forking Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows#forking-workflow) for the development of the code, and for maintenance of the documentation on gthe website.
 We complement this with code reviews by the core team and quality control using a set of test scripts.
 A short summary of the procedure is as follows

 1. The contributor makes a fork of the `fieldtrip/fieldtrip` (or the `fieldtrip/website`) repository to his/her personal GitHub page.
 2. He/she makes a clone of the `personal/fieldtrip` (or the `personal/website`) repository to his/her own computer.
 It is recommended to set the `fieldtrip/fieldtrip` repository as the upstream remote.